-For a more casual view of the glacier, you can stroll around Tasman Valley combining the Blue Lakes via the Hooker Valley Track.
+For a more casual view of the glacier, you can stroll around Tasman Valley, combining the Blue Lakes via Hooker Valley Track.
 The trail takes you to fantastic viewpoints overlooking the milky-blue waters of Tasman Lake and the long flatlands of Tasman Valley.

-The aerial view puts the scope of the glacier into perspective with surprising, sporadic views of the west coast, as well as spectacles of the upper snowfields, the Grand Plateau, Plateau Hut, and Hochstetter Icefall.
-The rides will land on the powdery snow summits, allowing you to stop for a second and take it all in.
+The aerial view puts the scope of the glacier into perspective, while offering sporadic views of the west coast, upper snowfields, the Grand Plateau, Plateau Hut, and Hochstetter Icefall.
+The planes land on powdery snow summits, allowing you to stop to take it all in.

-A heli hike excursion is the only way to get onto the ice itself by combining a scenic flight with the thrill of exploring the white ice running alongside New Zealand’s largest mountain.
+A heli hike is the only way to get onto the ice itself.
+It combines a scenic flight with the thrill of exploring the ice running alongside New Zealand’s largest mountain.
 Strap on sturdy boots and crampons after landing in a remote area of the glacier known for meandering crevices, slippery slopes, and hidden caves.

 The walking tour lasts about two hours and travels over the constantly changing environment of the glacier, making every visit unique.
 If you prefer a more audacious thrill when on the glacier, you can ski in the heart of the Southern Alps on a variety of runs, with slopes descending nearly 3,300 feet.